-The three storey building, left, now Southern Fried Chicken, was another printing office, that of Josiah Thomas Jones, where Aberdare’s first English language newspaper, The Aberdare Times, was published and printed from 1861.
+The three-storey building on the left, now Southern Fried Chicken, was another printing office, that of Josiah Thomas Jones, where Aberdare’s first English language newspaper, The Aberdare Times, was published and printed from 1861.

 Caradog was the conductor of the famous South Wales Choral Union and perhaps epitomises Aberdare’s cultural heritage.
-Raised stone lettering on the façades of two of the buildings here recall the areas former prominence as one of ‘the’ shopping streets of the town.
-The Beehive and Compton House were large drapery establishment where sewing girls lived in.
+Raised stone lettering on the façades of two of the buildings here recalls the area’s former prominence as one of ‘the’ shopping streets of the town.
+The Beehive and Compton House were large drapery establishments where sewing girls lived in.
 Quality shops such as these would have attracted the ‘carriage trade’.

 Returning to the library

 You pass St Elvan’s church with a spire that rises to 180 feet.
 This fine church, known as the ‘Cathedral of the Hills’, was built between 1851 and 1852.
 Its interior contains many finely carved ecclesiastical fittings, an impressive parish war memorial, and Victorian stained glass of the highest quality.
 The bells, eight in number, belong to the town.

 Wetherspoon’s was the site of the original Boot Hotel (Boot and Railway after the opening of the Taff Vale line to Aberdare in 1846).
 The present building was the post office.

 The building next to it was St David’s Presbyterian Church.
 It once had a small steeple.
 The adjoining roadway leads to Rock Grounds.
 The present building of 1938 was originally a clinic and later the Council chamber and principal office of Cynon Valley Borough Council.
 It stands on the site of Rock Brewery, one of several breweries, serving the town.
 In the 1890s the brewery owner laid out Recreation Grounds to the right of the building, the facilities included a circus and Music Hall (The Empire).